 The educational activities of COSMOS will strongly benefit from the involvement of the PAWR consortium companies in K12 activities in the local community.
 Many of the COSMOS industrial partners have programs that support schools and the community in STEM education improvements.
 Combining the experience of the COSMOS academic partners on developing educational material based on testbed experiments, with the experience of the industrial partners supporting local communities and schools, will significantly enhance the COSMOS education and outreach program.

-Some of the outreach activities and accomplishments of the COSMOS team include the completion of the training of 10 NYC teachers during the summer of 2018 NSF RET program, release of the COSMOS Education Toolkit, winning the grant for the Verizon5G EdTech Challenge (5G Covet), participation in Silicon Harlem’s 5th Annual Next-Gen Tech Conference and the NE-ASTE 2018 Conference, and engagement of the AT&T Foundation in funding graduate student stipends to support COSMOS-trained K12 teachers.
+The outreach activities and accomplishments of the COSMOS team include the training of 10 NYC teachers within the NSF Research Experience for Teachers (RET) program in Summer 2018 and of 10 teachers in the NSF RET program in Summer 2019 (in collaboration with the NSF EFRI New-LAW project).
+The experience gained in this program and the program outcomes are summarized in below.
+Additional accomplishments include the release of the COSMOS Education Toolkit, winning a grant from the Verizon 5G EdTech Challenge (for the 5G Covet project), participation in Silicon Harlem’s 5th and 6th Annual Next-Gen Tech Conferences and the NE-ASTE 2018 and 2019 Conferences, and engagement of the AT&T Foundation in funding graduate student stipends to support COSMOS-trained K-12 teachers.

 COSMOS education and outreach program is supported by the NYU Center for K12 STEM Education and Columbia Engineering Outreach Program.